joesgithub/parcel-plugin-warning/packages/parcel-plugin-asset-fourohfour/README.md

 npm install parcel-plugin-asset-fourohfour --save
 ```

-Then continue using Parcel as normal
+Then continue using Parcel as normal.